 Federal, State & Local Ties

-Cornell Cooperative Extension of Monroe County is a community-based extension of New York's land grant university, Cornell University, and exists through the cooperation of three partners: county, state and federal governments.
+Cornell Cooperative Extension of Monroe County (CCE-Monroe) is a community-based extension of New York's land grant university, Cornell University, and exists through the cooperation of three partners: county, state and federal governments.
 The following documents describe those partnerships.

 - This diagram on the Cornell University Cooperative Extension website illustrates the Cornell Cooperative Extension Organizational Structure and the relationship between campus, state and national extension networks.